 Who wouldn’t love to watch their favorite show or download that much needed file in the blink of an eye?
 In the quest for fast internet speeds, we usually ensure that we have shopped around for the best ISP (Internet Service Provider) and even taken the package that lets you access your Wi-Fi anywhere in your home or office.
 But did you know that even the fastest internet speeds can be affected by your internet browser?

-So why would something so basic cause your broadband speeds to slow down?
+So why would something so basic cause your broadband speed to slow down?

 So what can you do to ensure that the browser does not affect your speeds ?